Freedom Scientific Inc.

 This device has no user-serviceable components.
 Any unauthorized attempt to service or replace internal components by opening the case will void the product warranty.

-On the left side of the display, going from front to back, you will find the Power button and a micro USB-C port.
+On the left side of the display, going from front to back, you will find a Micro SD slot which contains a Micro SD card, the Power button, and a micro USB-C port.
 The USB port allows you to connect the display to a computer using the supplied USB cable, or to the AC adapter.

 The refreshable braille cells are located toward the front of the unit.
 There is a Cursor Router button above each braille cell.
 At each end of the display's surface are NAV Rockers used for easy navigation.
 Positioned above each NAV Rocker is a NAV Mode button which cycles through the different navigation modes.